 What is it about?

-This paper explores how being vulnerable offline contributes to children and young people being at greater risk in the digital world than other children.
+This paper, undertaken with my colleague Dr Aiman EL Asam, explores how being vulnerable offline contributes to children and young people being at greater risk in the digital world than other children.
 The study explores the relationships between five types of vulnerability and four categories of online risks.
 It found that not only could vulnerability predict online risk but that there were particular patterns between each type of vulnerability and the kinds of risks.
 Encounters with one type of risk could predict that this young person was likely to experience certain other risks too.
 Vulnerability is characterised by being in care or being a young carer, having special needs, a mental health difficulty, communication difficulties or physical disabilities.
 Compared to other young people, the vulnerable groups are more likely to encounter online risks that either involve online relationships (contact), behaviour (conduct), accessing risky online material (content) or being victims of Cyber-scams.
 Experiencing one risk is also associated with experiencing other online risks.

 Why is it important?